sanitswain/java8tips/streamsapi.rst

 - **Optional<T> reduce(BinaryOperator<T> accumulator)**

   This is almost equivalent to first reduction method except there is no initial value.
 Sometime you might be interested to perform some task in case stream has no elements rather than getting a default value.
-As an example if the ``reduce`` returns zero, then we are not sure that the sume is zero or it is the default value.
+As an example if the ``reduce`` returns zero, then we are not sure that our sum is zero or it is the default value.
 Though there is no default value, its return type is an Optional object indicating result might be missing.
 You can use ``Optional.isPresent()`` to check presense of result.

   .. figure:: _static/reduce1.png
    :align: center